New Mexico State Road 244: Route description

-Immediately after Dry Canyon Road, NM 244, leaves Lincoln National Forest, enters the Mescalero Apache Reservation, and connects with the southern end of Indian Service Road 10 (which heads north–norhtwesterly to connect with the north end of Indian Service Route 26, before ending at US 70 in Mescalero).
+Immediately after Dry Canyon Road, NM 244, leaves Lincoln National Forest, enters the Mescalero Apache Reservation, and connects with the southern end of Indian Service Road 10 (which heads north–northwesterly to connect with the north end of Indian Service Route 26, before ending at US 70 in Mescalero).
 As NM 244 continues its northeasterly direction, it begins running roughly parallel with and near the north bank of the Silver Springs Creek for about 2.3 mi before connecting with the north end of Baird Canyon Road and passing just south of Silver Lake.
 Approximately 5.1 mi northeast of Silver Lake, NM 244 turns to head northwest as it connects with the west end of Indian Service Route Route 2; Silver Springs Creek continues flowing northeast.
 After heading about 2.1 mi to the northwest, NM 244 connects with the west end of Indian Service Route 26 (which heads southwesterly to connect with Indian Service Route 27 before ending at Indian Service Route 10).
 Roughly 2.5 mi farther along its northwesterly course, NM 244 connects with the west end of Indian Service Route 14 and, promptly thereafter, the east end of Indian Service Route 27 (which heads southwesterly to end at Indian Service Route 26).
 About 2 mi later, NM 244, connects with the east end of Indian Service Road 51, and then, approximately 1/2 mi later, connects with the east end of Indian Service Road 16.
 Following a more north–northwesterly course, and after about 1.7 mi, NM 244 connects with the south end of Indian Service Road 34 (which heads northerly to connect with the south end of Indian Service Road 49 before ending at Indian Service Road 15).
 Roughly 1.6 mi farther along, NM 244 connects with the south end of Indian Service Route 80, followed by the north end of Indian Service Road 49 (which heads southerly to end at Indian Service Road 16).
 About another mile (0.8 km) on, NM 244 connects with the west end of Indian Service Road 15 (which heads easterly to connect with the north end of Indian Service Road 34 and beyond).
 After approximately another 2.8 mi, NM 244 connects with the north end of Skyline Road and then with the south end of Sanspear Drive 0.6 mi later.
 About another 0.6 mi east of that intersection, NM 244 reaches its northern terminus at a T intersection with US 70, roughly 4.7 mi northeast of Mescalero.
 (US 70 heads east toward Ruidoso Downs, Glencoe, and Roswell and west toward Mescalero, Bent, and Tularosa.)